aselshall/rm/L1/big_picture.md

 2. **Conduct an Exploratory Literature Search**:
    - Refine your topic and start developing a research question (**Homework 2**).

-### Conduct an In-Depth Literature Review and Write the Introduction

 3. **Conduct an In-Depth Literature Review and Write the Introduction**:
    - Conduct an in-depth literature review which will form the basis of the proposal introduction (**Homework 3**):
      - **Why** is this research important?